U.S. asset manager Fortress eyes higher exposure to Japan hotels

-Fortress sees more opportunities in hotel investments in the future, given there is a push by the government to boost tourism, Pully told a media briefing.
+Fortress sees more opportunities in hotel investments in the future, given there is a push by the government to boost tourism, Pulley told a media briefing.

 Helped by a weak yen and easier visa rules, Japan has attracted a record 16 million foreign visitors so far this year, already beating the previous full-year record of 13.4 million visitors set last year, according to the Japan National Tourism Organization.

 Growing demand for hotel rooms has pushed hotel prices higher, intensifying competition.
-However, Pully said Fortress still sees opportunities in Japan’s hotel sectors.
+However, Pulley said Fortress still sees opportunities in Japan’s hotel sectors.

-“We still think there is a large stock of hotels in the market place that are in need of both renovation and capital improvements as well as professional management,” Pully said.
+“We still think there is a large stock of hotels in the market place that are in need of both renovation and capital improvements as well as professional management,” Pulley said.

 Fortress is one of the most successful property investors in Japan, snapping up troubled hotels in the wake of the 2008 financial crisis when most investors shunned the sector.